Foundation Repair What to Expect

-This home is 4800 square feet and needs an over-lift of six plus inches.
-“Over-lift” refers to lifting the entire house to a level condition, then over lifting it an additional amount to prevent future soil movement from negatively impacting the foundation in the future.
+This home is 4800 square feet and needs free board of six plus inches.
+“Free board” refers to lifting the entire house to a level condition, then lifting it an additional amount to protect it from future soil movement from negatively impacting the foundation in the future.

 Several steps are being taken to properly prepare the house for a full lift.

 First, columns known as “pilings” are placed underground around the entire outer edge of the foundation.

 Second, tunnels are dug underneath the home to allow access to all interior foundation beams.